kristinemlarson/gnssrefl/docs/pages/README_invsnr.md

 II.
 Set up analysis instructions.
 These instructions are stored in $REFL_CODE/input.

-The required inputs are the station name (four characters lowercase), the reflector height limits (in meters) the elevation angle limits (in degrees).
+The only required input is the station name (four characters lowercase).
+The defaults can be viewed by typing <code>invsnr_input -h</code> or using the documentation.

 *Example:*

-<code>invsnr_input p041 0.5 6 5 25 </code>
+<code>invsnr_input p041 </code>

 In this case the station coordinates for p041 will be retrieved from the UNR database.
 If you have a site that is not in the database, please use -lat, -lon, -height inputs.

-You can add an azimuth restriction using -a1 and -a2:
+For almost all tide gauge sites you will need to add an azimuth restriction using -azim1 and -azim2.
+Here we will continue using p041 as the example

-<code>invsnr_input p041 0.5 6 5 25 -a1 180 -a2 270</code>
+<code>invsnr_input p041 -azim1 180 -azim2 270</code>

+Please note the default elevation angle ranges.
+They can be changed on the command line.

 Because this software identifies rising and setting arcs in a different way than <code>gnssir</code>, you can set a single range of azimuth ranges.
+But as it was written by the original author, there is no way to have two distinct sets of azimuth regions.
+I do not think this will be hard to change - so feel free to give it a look and submit a pull request.

 III.
 Run invsnr